-Over the past two years two major improvements have been completed within the community: Haywood Electric completed the renewal of all the underground electric cables and a large percentage of the roads have been repaved.
-Plans are in place to complete the paving of all roads within the community over the next 2 years.
+Between 2010 and 2020 two major improvements have been completed within the community: Haywood Electric completed the renewal of all the underground electric cables and a large percentage of the roads have been repaved.
+Plans are in place to complete the paving of all roads within the community by the end of 2020.

 Assessments – home owner’s fees – are adjusted annually by the Finance Committee, as the budget for the ensuing year is developed.
 The budget is divided into two categories: Operations – General and Water System, and Infra-structure – Current and Future Needs, projecting 3 to 5 year projects.
 The 2014 assessment is $984 per lot.
 The fiscal year for Indian Lake Club, Inc., begins 1 January and ends 31 December.

 Questions can be directed to the Secretary – Barbara Pence, or the Treasurer – Jeannette Lee, at Indian Lake Club, Inc., PO Box 371, Lake Toxaway NC 28747-0371.
 The Club email is email@example.com.